c19early.org COVID-19 treatment researchBamlanivimab/etesevimabBamlaniv../e.. (more..)

 Figure 25.
 Efficacy vs. cost for COVID-19 treatments.

 Bamlanivimab/etesevimab is an effective treatment for COVID-19.
-Statistically significant lower risk is seen for mortality, hospitalization, recovery, cases, and viral clearance.
-16 studies from 14 independent teams (all from the same country) show significant improvements.
+Significantly lower risk is seen for mortality, hospitalization, recovery, cases, and viral clearance.
+16 studies from 14 independent teams (all from the same country) show significant benefit.
 Meta analysis using the most serious outcome reported shows 47% [25‑62%] lower risk.
 Results are similar for Randomized Controlled Trials, higher quality studies, and peer-reviewed studies.
 Results are consistent with early treatment being more effective than late treatment.
 Results are robust — in exclusion sensitivity analysis 9 of 21 studies must be excluded to avoid finding statistically significant efficacy in pooled analysis.

 Efficacy is highly variant dependent.
 In Vitro studies suggest a lack of efficacy for omicron1-5. mAb use may create new variants that spread globally6,7, and may be associated with prolonged viral loads, clinical deterioration, and immune escape7-10.